gmarseglia/sdcc-mini/README.md

 The server is composed of two main components:

-1. The front: comunicates with the clients.
+1. The front: accepts RPC from the clients.
-2. The master: comunicates with the workers.
+2. The master: calls RPC to the workers.

-The master components takes record of which workers notified themselves and their network address.
+The master components takes record of which workers registered themselves and their network address.

-When a worker is chosen by the server and does not reply, then said worker is removed from the list of active workers.
+When a worker is chosen by the server and does not reply, then the said worker is removed from the list of active workers.

 ## Workers

+The worker is composed of two main components:

+1. The back: accepts RPC from the server.
+2. The worker-component: registers itself to the server.

-The workers notify themselves to the server via a gRpc exposed by the server, in particular the master component.
+The workers register themselves to the server via a gRpc exposed by the server, in particular to the master component.

-Prior to the notification, the worker has started its own gRpc server which exposes the procedure, this component takes the name of the back.
+Prior to the notification, the worker has to start its own gRpc server which exposes the procedure.
 The front component of the server will be the client and the back component of the worker will be the gRpc server.

 Periodically the worker will check if the master is alive.
 If not, then the worker will terminate.